get-convex/ai-town/ARCHITECTURE.md

 ### Simulation

-Other than when processing player inputs, the game state can change over time as the simulation runs time forward.
-For example, if the player has decided to move along a path, their position will gradually update as time moves forward.
+Other than when processing player inputs, the game state can change over time in the background as the simulation runs time forward.
+For example, if a player has decided to move along a path, their position will gradually update as time moves forward.
 Similarly, if two players collide into each other, they'll notice and replan their paths, trying to avoid obstacles.

 ### Message data model